-B4dDetectorConstruction
+• B4dDetectorConstruction

-In addition to materials, volumes and uniform magnetic field definitions as in B4DetectorConstruction, in DefineVolumes() sensitive detectors of G4MultiFunctionalDetector type with primitive scorers are created and associated with Absorber and Gap volumes.
+In addition to materials, volumes and uniform magnetic field definitions as in B4DetectorConstruction, in ConstructSDandField() sensitive detectors of G4MultiFunctionalDetector type with primitive scorers are created and associated with Absorber and Gap volumes.

-B4dEventAction
+• B4dEventAction

 In EndOfEventAction(), the accumulated quantities of the energy deposit and track lengths of charged particles in Absober and Gap layers are printed and then stored in the hits collections.
-It defines a data member to define the frequency of printing the accumulated quantities.
-Its value can be changed via a command defined in the B4dEventActionMessenger class.